 It’s probably worth spending a moment recapping on what Microsoft 365 actually is!
 For several years, Microsoft’s had distinct cloud services; Office 365, Intune, Azure, etc. While they’ve always worked well together there’s always an opportunity to make it even easier for partners to deliver value to small businesses.
 Likewise, to enable small businesses to achieve more, securely and without the need to invest in expensive infrastructure.
 Microsoft 365 Business is “a comprehensive set of business productivity and collaboration tools, such as Outlook, Word, Excel, and other Office products that are always up to date.
 You can protect your work files on all of your iOS, Android, and Windows 10 devices with enterprise-grade security that is simple to manage“.

 In short, it pulls together the best of Office 365 Business Premium, Enterprise Mobility + Security, and Windows 10 into a single SKU and a single admin console.
 It gives partners enhanced capabilities to make it easier to deploy, manage and secure a customer’s productivity and devices infrastructure.
 Microsoft 365 Business is aimed at smaller business, up to 300 users.
-It’s available in preview and you can sign up on the main website.
+It’s available as of November 1st 2017 and you can sign up on the main website.
 It’ll cost $20 per user, per month.

 What’s included in Microsoft 365 business?